jedrzejkubica/GBA-centrality-validation/README.md

 mkdir ~/multixrank-output/
 ```

-The MultiXrank scoring script takes the interactome SIF file and GBA centrality-derived left-out genes' ranks as input.
-The interactome SIF file from GBA centrality will be automatically converted to a TSV file (with two columns: node1, node2) as required by MultiXrank.
+The MultiXrank scoring script takes the interactome SIF file and BFWalk-derived left-out genes' ranks as input.
+The interactome SIF file from BFWalk will be automatically converted to a TSV file (with two columns: node1, node2) as required by MultiXrank.
 The scoring script produces a file with scores for all genes in the network `multiplex_1.tsv` in `~/multixrank-output/`.

 ```
 python run_multixrank/run_multixrank.py \
-    --network ~/GBA-input/interactome_human.sif \
+    --network ~/BFWalk-input/interactome_human.sif \
-    --GBA_ranks ~/GBA-output/ranks_LOO.tsv \
+    --BFWalk_ranks ~/BFWalk-output/ranks_LOO.tsv \
     --config run_multixrank/default/config.yml \
     --out ~/multixrank-output/
 ```